angular/angularfire/docs/5-user-authentication.md

 ## Override configuration / No config

-Authentication works without configuration, and even if you have setup authentication in the boostrap phase, you can still override the configuration.
+Authentication works without configuration, and even if you have setup authentication in the bootstrap phase, you can still override the configuration.

 ```ts
 // Anonymous